ml-cube/ml3-platform-docs/md-docs/api/python/client.md

     severity is matched.
 * **actions**  : the list of actions to execute, in order, when the conditions of the rule are matched.
+* **segment_id**  : the segment id on which the event should take place to trigger the rule.
+If None, the rule will be triggered on events related to the whole population

 **Returns**